Lower Your Debt With Credit Card Debt Settlement

 Lump-Sum vs. Multiple Payments

 You pay in one of two ways - multiple payments over time or a single lump-sum payment.
-Creditors prefer a lump sum or few payments (like 2-3) and are less likely to agree to a settlement that has to be repaid over several months.
+Creditors prefer a lump sum or very few payments (like 2-3) and are less likely to agree to a settlement that has to be repaid over several months.
 Figure out how much of the debt you can pay immediately and offer that amount first.
 To start your negotiations, offer an amount lower than what you're actually willing to pay.
 That way, you have some wiggle room if your creditor wants to negotiate up.

 Negotiating a Settlement

 Once you have a settlement offer in mind, call your credit card company and to talk to a manager, someone in a loss mitigation, or similar department.
-The customer service representatives you first speak with are usually not authorized to take debt settlement offers, will typically tell you know, even though they don't have the power to accept your offer.
+The customer service representatives you first speak with are usually not authorized to take debt settlement offers, will typically tell you no, even though they don't have the power to accept your offer.
 Always try to speak with someone with more authority in the company.

 During the call, make sure you write down the name, phone number, and extension of the person you talk to.
 Also record the date and time of the call and the outcome.
 Don’t give up with a single phone call.
 You may get different and often conflicting answers from different people at the same creditor and sometimes even the same person on different days.